danieljancar/proxy-request-checker/.github/CONTRIBUTING.md

 This project uses the following branches:

 - `master` - The main branch.
 This branch is used for production releases.
 - `develop` - The development branch.
 This branch is used for development and testing.
+All pull requests should be made against this branch.

 ## Commit Messages